acloudmovingby/graphit/README.md

 CONTRIBUTORS WELCOME

-For any comments/suggestions, feel free to open an issue or send a message to Github user *acloudmovingby*

-If you'd like to contribute, **it will help to be using `graphit` while working on other Scala projects**, especially new ones that you're just trying to figure out*

 ### POSSIBLE TO-DO:
 This is just a random mix of ideas, probably shouldn't / won't do a lot of them:
 * Don't just look at `def`'s but also at `val`'s.